Oxford Industries (NYSE:OXM) Issues FY 2021 Earnings Guidance

 Oxford Industries (NYSE:OXM) issued an update on its FY 2021 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $4.850-$5.150 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.050.
 The company issued revenue guidance of $1.02 billion-$1.05 billion, compared to the consensus revenue estimate of $968.86 million.Oxford Industries also updated its Q2 2021 guidance to $2.150-$2.350 EPS.

-Oxford Industries (NYSE:OXM) last announced its quarterly earnings data on Tuesday, June 8th.
-The textile maker reported $1.89 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.06 by $0.83.
-The firm had revenue of $265.76 million for the quarter, compared to the consensus estimate of $233.07 million.
-Oxford Industries had a negative net margin of 0.05% and a positive return on equity of 4.84%.
-The business’s revenue for the quarter was up 65.7% on a year-over-year basis.
-During the same period in the prior year, the company posted ($1.12) earnings per share.
-Analysts anticipate that Oxford Industries will post 5.1 EPS for the current year.
+Oxford Industries (NYSE:OXM) last released its earnings results on Tuesday, June 8th.
+The textile maker reported $1.89 EPS for the quarter, topping the Zacks’ consensus estimate of $1.06 by $0.83.
+The company had revenue of $265.76 million for the quarter, compared to analysts’ expectations of $233.07 million.
+Oxford Industries had a positive return on equity of 4.84% and a negative net margin of 0.05%.
+The business’s revenue for the quarter was up 65.7% compared to the same quarter last year.
+During the same period in the previous year, the business posted ($1.12) EPS.
+As a group, analysts anticipate that Oxford Industries will post 5.1 earnings per share for the current fiscal year.

-OXM has been the subject of a number of research reports.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their target price on shares of Oxford Industries from $90.00 to $112.00 and gave the stock a neutral rating in a report on Thursday, June 10th.
-TheStreet raised shares of Oxford Industries from a c rating to a b- rating in a report on Wednesday, June 9th.
-KeyCorp increased their target price on shares of Oxford Industries from $103.00 to $135.00 and gave the stock an overweight rating in a report on Thursday, June 10th.
-Telsey Advisory Group increased their target price on shares of Oxford Industries from $100.00 to $120.00 and gave the stock a market perform rating in a report on Thursday, June 10th.
-Finally, Citigroup increased their target price on shares of Oxford Industries from $90.00 to $112.00 and gave the stock a neutral rating in a report on Thursday, June 10th.
-Three analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
-The stock currently has a consensus rating of Buy and a consensus target price of $118.17.
+A number of equities research analysts have recently commented on the company.
+B. Riley lifted their target price on Oxford Industries from $106.00 to $120.00 and gave the stock a buy rating in a research note on Thursday, June 10th.
+Zacks Investment Research upgraded Oxford Industries from a hold rating to a buy rating and set a $110.00 price objective on the stock in a research note on Thursday, June 10th.
+Telsey Advisory Group boosted their price objective on Oxford Industries from $100.00 to $120.00 and gave the company a market perform rating in a research note on Thursday, June 10th.
+TheStreet upgraded Oxford Industries from a c rating to a b- rating in a research report on Wednesday, June 9th.
+Finally, Citigroup upped their price target on Oxford Industries from $90.00 to $112.00 and gave the company a neutral rating in a research report on Thursday, June 10th.
+Three analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
+Oxford Industries presently has a consensus rating of Buy and an average target price of $118.17.

-In related news, EVP Scott Grassmyer sold 1,000 shares of the firm’s stock in a transaction that occurred on Monday, June 21st.
-The shares were sold at an average price of $100.54, for a total value of $100,540.00.
-Following the completion of the transaction, the executive vice president now owns 35,097 shares in the company, valued at approximately $3,528,652.38.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
-5.80% of the stock is owned by company insiders.
+In other news, EVP Scott Grassmyer sold 1,000 shares of the business’s stock in a transaction dated Monday, June 21st.
+The stock was sold at an average price of $100.54, for a total transaction of $100,540.00.
+Following the completion of the transaction, the executive vice president now owns 35,097 shares of the company’s stock, valued at $3,528,652.38.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+5.80% of the stock is currently owned by insiders.

 Oxford Industries Company Profile